Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-08/build-content-generation-app-part-2.md

     The back-end service will run on port **8080**.

-## Step 3: Run the Middleware Service Locally
+## Step 3: Run the middleware service locally

 1. **Navigate to the middleware folder**.
 Open another terminal window, and navigate to the middleware folder.